You're everyone's everything.

-You're everyone's everything.
 So, who's holding you?

-You know you need support, but the thought of adding one more thing to your plate makes you want to cry.
+You snap at your kids over small things, then spend the night replaying every moment.
+You know you need support, but the thought of adding one more thing to an already impossible list feels overwhelming.

-You don't have to push through this alone.
+You don't have to carry this on your own.

 Can't Stop Yelling at Your Kids?